TnTech-ECE/S25_Team2_MyCapstoneProject/Detailed-Design-BMS/BMS.md

    - The temperature of a minimum of 20% of the cells shall be monitored by the BMS  [1]

    - The monitored cells shall be equally distributed inside the Accumulator Container(s) The temperature of each cell should be monitored [1]

+### Charging Shutdown Circuit EV.8.3

+- The BMS and IMD parts of the Charging Shutdown Circuit must, EV.8.3.2:

+  - Be designed as Normally Open contacts

+  - Have completely independent circuits to Open the Charging Shutdown Circuit

+  - Design of the respective circuits must make sure that a failure cannot result in electrical power being fed back into the Charging Shutdown Circuit.

+### Charging Shutdown Circuit Operation EV.8.4

+-When Charging, the BMS and IMD must, EV.8.4.1:

+   - Monitor the Accumulator

+   - Open the Charging Shutdown Circuit if a fault is detected

+### Other

+- The Battery Management System shall prevent the maximum current drawn from accumulator T.9.2.2 [1]

+- The Tractive System Status Indicator must show when the GLV System is energized, EV.5.11.5:

+   - Condition: No Faults.
+Green Light, Always ON.
+Red Light, OFF.

+   - Condition: Fault in one or the two-BMS EV.7.3.5 or IMD EV.7.6.5.
+Green Light, OFF.
+Red Light, Flash 2 Hz to 5 Hz, 50% duty cycle.

 ## Overview of Proposed Solution